At the end of the day, FP&A isn’t a technical department. Its role is to develop...

 From an FP&A perspective, consider what technology has provided over the past few years:

-- With the prevalence of the Internet and our ability to collect anything and everything, everybody, including the competition, now have access to huge amounts of data.
+- With the prevalence of the Internet and our ability to collect anything and everything, everybody, including the competition, now has access to huge amounts of data.
 Data that is both internal to the organisation that covers all aspects of organisational performance, and external information that describes the business and economic environment in detail.

-- New kinds of databases that can handle varied formats such as audio, video and documents.
-These do not need store data in any kind of structured form - i.e. the data doesn’t have to fit into a predefined set of fields and records as is found in relational and multidimensional databases.
+- New kinds of databases can handle varied formats such as audio, video and documents.
+These do not need to store data in any kind of structured form - i.e. the data doesn’t have to fit into a predefined set of fields and records as is found in relational and multidimensional databases.

-- Sophisticated, statistically-based, data mining algorithms can be used to spot trends in any kind of data, and not just text and numeric information as in the past.
+- Sophisticated, statistically-based data mining algorithms can be used to spot trends in any kind of data, and not just text and numeric information as in the past.

 - Machine Learning capabilities allow models to automatically adapt to changing data relationships which can then be used to provide more accurate forecasts with detailed explanations.

 - Powerful parallel computing machines that can process terabytes of information in seconds, providing real-time analysis.

 - Automated workflow that takes advantage of machine-identified market opportunities and which can direct operators to make the right decisions no matter fleeting the chances may be.